TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

-**Little Arc** - Opening a link from Slack is often a short-lived item, I need to reference something from the link (often a UUID) but I don't need the tab living forever, this is where little arc is magic it opens a smaller less full featured window for you to browse until you're done with it.
+**Little Arc** - Opening a link from Slack is often a short-lived item, I need to reference something from the link (often a UUID) but I don't need the tab living forever, this is where little arc is magic.
+It opens a smaller less full featured window for you to browse until you're done with it.
 If you need to keep it around you can hit the keyboard shortcut or button in the top right and it will move to your currently specified space - brilliant.

-**Preview** - Sometimes you're surfing and you open a link just to see something quickly, maybe a link from a blog post or link to a trace from log, you came you saw and you're done.
+**Preview** - Sometimes you're surfing and you open a link just to see something quickly, maybe a link from a blog post or link to a trace from log.
+You came you saw and you're done.
 The preview means just that - close it and your "base" tab is still there.
 But I wanted that tab to stick around, I hear you say?
 Ah, well you're in luck another button press, and it opens in a "real" tab and goes in